donppyl/donppyl/README.md

 🏫 I'm a VDC Engineer with experience in virtual design and immersive VR/AR/MR technologies.

-🔭 I’m currently working on building framworks and libraries for the Autodesk Revit Environment.
+🔭 I’m currently working on building frameworks and libraries for the Autodesk Revit Environment.

 🌱 I’m currently learning Serverless, Progressive Web Apps and UX Design.